walda2000/yoradio/README.md

 One practical detail should be noted: the configurator assigns the rotary encoder inputs to GPIO pins without internal pull-up resistors enabled.
 In such a case, external pull-up resistors are required.

 The rotary encoders linked above include a small PCB on the back side with pull-up resistors already populated.
 For proper operation, it is therefore sufficient to connect the signal lines, GND, and the 3.3 V supply (3V3).

+#### Case
+The 3D model is available for download here: https://www.printables.com/model/1678958-yoradio-waldas-edition